 Ability to.
 Operate, maintain and perform routine repairs on hardware, software and peripheral equipment similar to the hiring department's environment.
 Troubleshoot routine hardware and software issues and make minor repairs/adjustments.
 Respond appropriately to customer service requests.
 Communicate technical information.
 Plan, organize, prioritize and process own work to ensure that deadlines are met.
 Learn and utilize specialized terminology if needed by the specific assignment.
 Read, understand and apply technical information pertaining to computer systems.
 Adapt quickly to changes in policies, procedures, assignments and work locations.
 Communicate effectively, both orally and in writing.
 Establish and maintain effective working relationships with those encountered during the course of the work.

 Ability to. ○ Ability to develop strong relationships and work collaboratively, creatively, and flexibly with students, staff, and families. ○ Establish and maintain effective working relationships with others of diverse backgrounds, experience, and personalities in a manner that achieves District goals. ○ Communicate effectively in English orally and in writing, and model communication skills using tact, patience, and courtesy to respond to the needs of team members and others. ○ Operate personal computer, related software, and other office equipment, and flexibly learn new applications and systems as needed. ○ Meet District standards of professional conduct as outlined in Board Policy. ● EDUCATION AND/OR EXPERIENCE: High school diploma or equivalent.
-Three years of experience working with students in an urban setting.
+Three years of experience working with students and families in an urban setting.
+Ability to speak Spanish highly desirable.

 Ability to.
 Plan, organize and manage District operations; « Define service goals and objectives; • Establish and evaluate District policies, practices and procedures; analyze and interpret sanitation and waste management technologies, laws, regulations, codes, ordinances and requirements; • Conceptualize, develop and implement community education programs; • Administer risk management and safety awareness programs; present operating budget and capital improvements recommendations for Board approval; • Prepare and present a variety of reports and correspondence; • Train, supervise and evaluate the work of assigned staff and contract personnel; • Provide policy direction to District employees to resolve fee assessment, refund and exemption issues; MCSD GM Agreement 4 Attachment 1 1107555.1 • Communicate clearly and concisely, both orally and in writing; establish and maintain effective working relationships with the Board, City and District staff, county, regional, state and federal representatives, commercial haulers, consultants, contractors, vendors, business owners, educators, community associations, and public and private representatives; • Maintain confidentiality of sensitive District information; • Remain current in industry trends through educational related activities in areas pertinent to District services.